-Z registers provides
+Z register provides

 128-bit predicate registers.

-Individual predicate bits encode a boolean true or false, but a predicate lane, which contains between one and eight predicate bits is either active or inactive, depending on the value of its least significant bit.
+Individual predicate bits encode a Boolean true or false, but a predicate lane, which contains between one and eight predicate bits is either 'active' or 'inactive', depending on the value of its least significant bit.